WELCOME TO ANIMAL-RIGHTS-ACTION.COM!

 Animal welfare: Concerned with improving and upholding standards for exploited animals used for human gain.

-It is common for animal rights supporters to also support animal welfare, as animal welfare is better than nothing.
+It is common for animal rights campaigners to also support animal welfare, as animal welfare is better than nothing.

 Some people mistakenly immediately associate the term “animal rights” with extremism, violence and terrorism.